CSOgroup/TrES-Seq-Analysis/README.md

 ## Overview

 The analysis consists of two main parts.
-First, the launcher scripts in **ProcessingScripts** take the raw reads, align them, and process the output into usable matrices and fragment files.
+First, the launcher scripts in **ProcessingScripts** take FASTQ reads, align them, and process the output into usable matrices and fragment files.
 These files can also be downloaded directly from GEO under **GSE324511**.
 They are then used as input for the scripts in **FiguresScripts**, which reproduce the figures shown in the publication.

 A Nextflow pipeline has been developed to automate the workflow from raw FASTQs through to the production of processed matrices, it lives here: [TrESFlow](https://github.com/CSOgroup/TrESFlow)